Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

   * Artciles are divided by different topics and tasks
   * Tasks are described in a simple way, using numbered list, simple commands, bold and italic.
   ![5](5.png)
+  * Interface is clear and rather minimalistic

 ## Cons

+### Too many topics in one artcile

+* In some articles you can find a lot of content whithout information on the top what's inside.
+It needs a lot f scrolling down to find what you're loooking for.
+* There's no **go back** or **back to the top** button, so you need to scroll again

 ### A lot of knowledge

 * There are many different sources of knowledge: quick start, on-line courses (atlassian university), help articles, community.
 It is hard to choose what to read first - probably a new user will read almost nothing and experiment on his own.
-* Atlassian university which contains many useful videos and courses both for jira and confluence users can be open only from jira view.
+* Atlassian university which contains many useful videos and courses both for Jira and Confluence users can be open only from jira view.

 # MadCap Flare